RubenArtmann/rubenartmann.github.io/README.md

 # rubenartmann.github.io
-WARNING: causes chrome hang (at take down your video driver with it)
+WARNING: causes chrome hang (and take down your video driver with it)

 [view](https://rubenartmann.github.io)